insight-decentralized-consensus-lab/ICON-P-Rep-Node/README.md

 TODO: Finalize SGs and rules

-### P-Rep Node

-Lots of ways to run application.
-To understancd more about the different options and the thought process behind choices, please review [these docs](docs/icon-planning.md).
-Currently this architecture is focussed on an MVP which will leverage a user-data script to bootstrap the p-rep node on startup.
-Over time, a move towards running on ECS could be considered.
-For now, the advantages of using kubernetes have been loosely ruled out though that might change.

 ### IAM Roles

 Several roles that can be assumed or given to users or groups within and across accounts.